ten-protocol/go-ten/design/fast_finality.md

 ### Creation of rollups

-Every `x` blocks, the sequencer creates a rollup.
+Every `x` blocks, the sequencer's host requests the creation of a rollup.
 This rollup contains all the light batches created since the last rollup, in a Merkle tree structure.
 This rollup is sent to be included on the L1.
 The rollup is signed and encrypted by the sequencer.

+A rollup is produced whenever one of the following conditions is met:

+* The number of transactions across all light-batches since the last rollup exceeds `y`
+* The value of all transactions across all light-batches since the last rollup exceeds `z`
+* The time since the last rollup was produced exceeds `w`

+`y`, `z` and `w` are configurable per network.

 The nodes scan incoming blocks to retrieve this rollup.
 They validate the received rollup by: